Esperance SHS has two farms: The Esperance Farm Training Centre on Dempster Road, Nerridup and the "Demo" Block.

 - Farm safety

 Overall the Demo block provides students a broad taste of agriculture so they can make informed choices about entering the field of agriculture as a career and/or furthering their education at the Esperance Farm Training Centre.
-For others the learnt knowledge and skills will allow them to utilise their backyards for sustainable production of organic food.
+For others, the learnt knowledge and skills will allow them to utilise their backyards for sustainable production of food and fibre.